 - CEOs, producers, managers and administrators working in arts and cultural organisations.

-Participant feedback suggests that these strategies, and the fact that we use creative activities to increase enjoyment and relevance, provide an authentic and enlightening experience – even for those who have done disability awareness training before.
+Participant feedback suggests that these programs, and the fact that we use creative activities to increase enjoyment and relevance, provide an authentic and enlightening experience – even for those who have done disability awareness training before.

 - Receive an extensive report outlining potential barriers to participation and recommendations for cost-effective solutions